Breword/tmux/FAQ.md

 Please send feature requests by email to *tmux-users@googlegroups.com* or open a GitHub issue.

+### How often is tmux released?
+What is the version number scheme?

+tmux releases are now made approximately every six months, around the same time as OpenBSD releases (tmux is part of OpenBSD) but not necessarily on the same day.

+tmux version numbers (as reported by `tmux -V` and `tmux display -p '#{version}') match one of the following:

+- Main releases have a version with one digit after the period, such as 2.9 or 3.0.
+The number increases with each release, so 2.8, 2.9, 3.0, 3.1 and so on.

+- Patch releases have a letter following the last digit, such as 2.9a or 3.0a.
+  These contain a small number of changes to fix any bugs found shortly after release.

+- The development source tree (master in Git) has a version prefixed by "next-", for example next-3.1 is the code that will eventually become the 3.1 release.

+- Release candidates have an "-rc" suffix, optionally with a number.
+So the first 3.1 release candidate is 3.1-rc, the second 3.1-rc2 and so on.

+- tmux in OpenBSD does not have a version number.
+Until OpenBSD 6.6, it did not support the `-V` flag; in 6.6 and later it does and reports the OpenBSD version number prefixed by "openbsd-", for example openbsd-6.6.

+Aside from the patch releases and release candidates mentioned above, tmux version numbers have no special significance. tmux 3.0 is the release after tmux 2.9, nothing more.

 ### Why do you use the screen terminal description inside tmux?

 It is already widely available. `tmux` and `tmux-256color` entries are provided